janoamaral/tokyo-night-tmux/.github/ISSUE_TEMPLATE/security_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Known remediation**
+A clear and concise description of what you have been able to do in order to temporarily fix the vulnerability.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.